Building Java with Mill

 import mill.*, javalib.*, publish.*

-trait MyModule extends JavaModule with PublishModule {
+trait MyModule extends JavaModule, PublishModule {

 def publishVersion = "0.0.1"